 Our ‘bad’ experiences have been equally limited, with the only vocal opposition to us taking place on Caye Caulker in Belize.
 Dani and I had been having a dream of a time in Belize, and, feeling romantic, we walked home one night holding hands.
 As we passed a group of rastas, one of them yelled out “why dose girls is holding hands, what’s wrong with dem?”
 A friend of his who we had hung out with explained – ‘dos two girls is husband and wife, dey don’t need no man’.
 Aw, that was sweet.
 At least he kind of gets it.
 We were about 100ft past them when the first guy yelled after us ‘God created Adam and Eve, not Adam and Steve!”

 In contrast to Belize, we expect Costa Rica to be the most gay friendly in Central America.
 Unlike Mexico, Costa Rica still does not condone same-sex marriage or civil unions, but political policy tends toward respect and tolerance.
 The travel industry has followed suit with LGBT marketing campaigns, though this might simply be due to a more highly developed tourism industry.
 It seems that a higher level of tolerance toward gay travelers correlates less to political or social policy and more to the number of stars on the outside of the hotel.

-International hotel chains with a budget to undertake research understand the economic value of attracting LGBT travellers, or the so-called pink dollar, in particular, and staff is properly trained in customer service and discretion in general, for all visitors whether gay or straight.
+International hotel chains with a budget to undertake research understand the economic value of attracting LGBT travelers, or the so-called pink dollar, in particular, and staff is properly trained in customer service and discretion in general, for all visitors whether gay or straight.
 Down here in the bowels of budget travel, budget hotels and hostels far away from five-star chains show no awareness of the value of the pink dollar, just of the nice crisp green ones that keep the business afloat.